What healthy eating means when you’re trans and taking hormones

 Understanding potential side effects is just one piece of the puzzle.
 For patients to make informed choices about whether to start or continue a medication, they need to know how well they can avoid or manage those unwanted effects.
 With HRT, it’s totally possible that dietary adjustments could make a meaningful difference for managing cardiovascular risks and other concerns, Dr. Linsenmeyer says.
 But many of today’s patients are idling in trial-and-error mode.

-Dr. Linsenmeyer co-authored a December 2020 scoping review of 189 published studies on transgender nutrition and found that while 127 studies explored the health effects of HRT and 64 identified nutrition-related health disparaties in trans vs. cisgender people, only two studies explored nutrition interventions that might help.
+Dr. Linsenmeyer co-authored a December 2020 scoping review of 189 published studies on transgender nutrition and found that while 127 studies explored the health effects of HRT and 64 identified nutrition-related health disparities in trans vs. cisgender people, only two studies explored nutrition interventions that might help.
 Many transgender people have distinct nutrition needs that warrant further investigation, the review concluded.
-Until science catches up, trans folks are left to workshop their diets in real time.
+Until science catches up, trans folks are left to workshop their diets in real-time.
 “It's like a theory right now,” Dr. Linsenmeyer says.
 “We need research to say these are evidence-based recommendations to provide to somebody.”

-While eating a diet rich in a variety of whole foods is a good move for everyone, the particulars of trans nutrition may be tough to scale, acknowledges Jami Zamyad, RD, DCN, who is currently developing a clinic for trans patients in her role as director of clinical nutrition at Stanford Children’s Health.
+While eating a diet rich in a variety of whole foods is a good move for everyone, the particulars of trans nutrition may be tough to scale, acknowledges Jami Zamyad, RD, DCN, who is currently developing a clinic for trans patients in her role as director of clinical nutrition at Stanford Children’s Health, United States.
 “It's specific to the individual,” she says.
-If possible, Zamyad recommends working with a trans-sensitive dietitian or nutrition counselor as you navigate HRT.
+If possible, Zamyad recommends working with a trans-sensitive dietitian or nutrition counsellor as you navigate HRT.
 “Nutrition support [can] guide the patient in the right direction as far as what foods the person should focus on to feel better, feel healthier, and have a better transition,” she says.

 Addressing other nutrition challenges

 Research suggests that compared with cisgender people, trans people may disproportionately deal with certain dietary barriers that further affect nutrition status.
-For example, disordered eating behaviors may be more prevalent in the trans community—likely stemming from the complex relationship between gender identity and physical presentation, Dr. Linsenmeyer says.
+For example, disordered eating behaviours may be more prevalent in the trans community—likely stemming from the complex relationship between gender identity and physical presentation, Dr. Linsenmeyer says.
 Soon, she hopes to see trans-specific data on how best to support patients who are looking to balance gender-affirming weight goals with overall health.
-For information on finding support for disordered eating in the meantime, visit WW's Mental Health Resources page.
+For information on finding support for disordered eating in the meantime, visit WeightWatchers® Mental Health Resources page.

 The upshot: Leverage current knowledge and listen to your body